Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Results and discussion

 Figure \ref{fig:FiTs v Prices 400} highlights the feasible policy tuples, for which $NPV^{DGC}\geq NPV_0^{DGC}$.
 The drawn curve maps, for every $P$, the maximum $FiT$ that keeps the DGC satisfied with profits equal to the ones in the current case.
-As the $FiT$ on the boundary increases, it becomes high enough for the DGC to drastically reduce feed-in, and rely on owned PV generation instead.
+As the $FiT$ on the boundary increases, it becomes high enough for the DGC to drastically reduce fed-in electricity, and rely on owned PV generation instead.
 This case is represented by the sharp increase in the maximum feasible $FiT$ after $P = 0.37$ USD/kWh.
 The hatched area under this portion of the curve shows the policy tuples where the fed-in household PV excess is limited and makes up less than 5\% of the total supply to the microgrid.
 The remaining highlighted region represents the set of $(P, FiT)$ tuples for which significantly feeding household PV excess into the system is economically viable for the DGC.
+From an economic standpoint, allowing the DGC to feed-in electricity and build its own PV system provides it with more options and potentially reduces its generation costs.
+Consequently, the DGC will be able to maintain its current profits while paying a $FiT$ to household PV-owners or reducing the sale price of electricity $P$.
+The boundary represents the iso-profit curve for the DGC such that each point is a reflection of its willingness to pay for feed-in when the electricity sale price is set at a given $P$.

 For every feasible $(P, FiT)$ tuple, the HES is shown in Figure \ref{fig:HES}.
-Considering Figures \ref{fig:FiTs v Prices 400} and \ref{fig:HES}, the optimal and near-optimal tuples include significant PV-owner feed-in.
+Considering Figures \ref{fig:FiTs v Prices 400} and \ref{fig:HES}, the optimal and near-optimal tuples include significant fed-in electricity from household PV-owner excess.
+The equilibrium found at $P=0.36$ and $FiT=0.12$ is a direct result of the tradeoff between $FiT$, as effectively decided by the regulator, and the fed-in electricity $Fi$ chosen by the profit-maximizing DGC.
+As neither metric is driven to an extreme, it can be suggested that the value placed by the DGC on the household PV-owner excess gives the regulator some influence over the operational and investment decisions in the microgrid.

 The HES resulting from the proposed model is a reflection of the change in the capacity and generation portfolio in the microgrid.
 Figure \ref{fig:inst_cap_11_35} shows the yearly in-place capacities.
 During the first three years of operations, the DGC uses the existing diesel capacity, holding off on any additional investment in a PV-battery system until the end of the diesel generator's lifetime.
 Then, the lower LCOE of PV-battery is more attractive than the relatively expensive diesel generator.
 With the installation of batteries, the DGC also feeds-in more PV-owner excess (Figure \ref{fig:year_gen_11_35}).
 The addition of a PV-battery system leads to unmet demand during some hours in winter.
 The available PV capacity and battery charge cannot meet the demand, and the expansion of any capacity for the purpose of serving these few hours is prohibitively expensive.